 Each graduate course instructor will decide whether or not the course has a final examination.

-Detailed procedures and regulations concerning theses are available at http://www.uwo.ca/english/graduate/programs/thesisregs.html.
-An M.A. thesis must normally not exceed 25,000 words, including bibliography and other apparatus.
+Detailed procedures and regulations concerning theses are available at http://www.uwo.ca/english/graduate/thesisreg.html.
+An MA thesis must normally not exceed 25,000 words, including bibliography and other apparatus.

-Please see submission deadlines on the Faculty of Graduate Studies website at http://grad.uwo.ca/current_students/thesis_regulations/section_5.htm.
+Please see submission deadlines on the School of Graduate and Postdoctoral Studies website at http://grad.uwo.ca/current_students/thesis_regulations/section_5.htm.

-It is emphasized that the responsibility for following the rules printed here, the regulations of the Faculty of Graduate Studies printed in the Calendar (available on their website at http://grad.uwo.ca/calendar.htm), and the rules of the University Library regarding format of the thesis rests on the candidate.
+It is emphasized that the responsibility for following the rules printed here, the regulations of the School of Graduate and Postdoctoral Studies printed in the Calendar (available on their website at http://grad.uwo.ca/calendar.htm), and the rules of the University Library regarding format of the thesis rests on the candidate.